-(11) Norris University Center is our student union.
-It's a central hub for student life on campus, both because of the student organization offices it holds, and especially because of the Starbucks on the first floor (which we lovingly call "Norbucks").
-Here at Northwestern, we have over 400 student organizations!
-However, if you come here and don't find one for you, it's also super easy to start an organization along with a few friends and a faculty advisor.
+(16) Norris University Center is our student union.
+It's a central hub for student life on campus, both because of the student organization offices it holds, and especially because of the Starbucks (which we lovingly call "Norbucks").
+Here at Northwestern, we have over 500 student organizations!
+However, if you come here and don't find the one for you, it's also super easy to start an organization with the help of a few friends and a faculty advisor.